(Macao Special Administrative Region of the People's Republic of China)

 International Treaties:

-After December 20, 1999, when it was established its status as a Special Administrative Region, Macao has continued to be a member of the following Conventions:
+After December 20, 1999, Macao became a Special Administrative Region of China, and remained a member of the following Conventions:

 – Paris Convention for the Protection of Industrial Property.